May 21-24, 2023

 The Conference will take place at The Motif Seattle, 1415 5th Avenue, Seattle Washington 98101.
 To make reservations at the special conference rate of $259 per night (plus taxes and fees) here.
 The cutoff date for hotel reservations at the conference rate is Friday, April 28, 2023 or until the room block is full.

 We are excited to announce the presentation of the Achievement in Equity Award to a deserving individual or organization whose exceptional commitment to Racial and Ethnic Fairness in the Courts have significantly impacted the community.
-Nominations are being accepted until March 17, 2023.
+Nominations for this year's award closed on March 24, 2023.
 Find more information on the Equity Achievement Award here.

 Detailed written reports continue to provide valuable resources and useful “how to” information to our membership and conference attendees.
 We encourage you to participate in the State of the States Reports by both submitting a written report per the guidelines and by offering a brief (3-5 minute) highlight during the State of the States session at the conference and annual meeting.